Screen Coordinates Guide: How to Find Mouse Position, Pixel Location & Screen Center

 - Click to lock a coordinate, then copy the values directly into your script or notes.

-Pro Tip: For the most accurate screen coordinates on Windows 11, always measure in fullscreen mode.
-This removes browser chrome (tabs, address bar, bookmarks) so coordinates reflect your actual display, not the smaller viewport.
+Tip: Always measure in fullscreen mode for the most accurate coordinates.
+This strips browser chrome (tabs, address bar, bookmarks) so the numbers reflect your actual display, not the smaller viewport.

 Method 2: Find Mouse Coordinates with PowerShell